 Is a Franchise a Good Investment?

 A franchise can be profitable if you choose wisely.
-You get an established business model and brand recognition.
+You get an established business model and brand recognition, but your results will depend on effort, market fit, and financial discipline.

 How Do You Purchase a Franchise?

-You research, meet the franchisor, secure financing, submit your application, sign the agreement, then launch.
+You research options, meet the franchisor, secure financing, submit an application, review and sign the agreement, then launch.

 Conclusion